94-year-old Tuskegee Airman recognized for lifetime of service

-In his youth, black individuals were not allowed to command whites in the U.S. military.
+In his youth, black individuals were not allowed to command whites in the U.S. Armed Forces.
 His valiant efforts as part of the Tuskegee Airmen proved that discrimination on the basis of race, color, and creed was unjust.

 Originally from Ohio, Richardson moved to Camden, New Jersey, before entering the war.